So, you’ve decided to become a certified life coach!

 Though you won’t become an ICF associate certified coach with a free coaching course, there is a good deal of useful information on blogs and coaching websites that can be incredibly useful.
 I mean, just look at Paperbell’s very own blog as an example!

 Our best recommendation is to regularly peruse the blogs of your favorite coaches and organizations.
 Often, they’ll drop little nuggets of wisdom that you can use to stoke the fires of your own business.
 Just remember to drop them a comment of thanks if you successfully use their methods in your own work.
-After all, it’s nice to be nice, and praise can be super validating for any coach that’s having a bad week!
+After all, it’s nice to be nice, and praise can be super validating for any coach who’s having a bad week!

 You can also check out more affordable programs on sites like Coursera and Udemy, where you can find life coaching certification programs for free or for a few hundred dollars.